maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ---

-### Modeling Algorithm and Hyperparameter Tuning
+### Hyperparameters

-The final model used was a `RandomForestClassifier`.
 I used **GridSearchCV** with 5-fold cross-validation to select the best combination of hyperparameters:

 - `n_estimators`: [50, 100]
 - `max_depth`: [10, 20, None]